GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 The `Logger-Name` entry allows you to include logging statements your project generates to `casa.log` when they belong to the prefix supplied.
 We will revisit this later.

-## Casa plugins lifecycle

-PF4J plugins have a [lifecycle](http://pf4j.org/doc/plugin-lifecycle.html), where basically they go through a number of "states" (see class `org.pf4j.PluginState`).
-In Gluu Casa, we present a simplified version of this through the admin dashboard.
-Here are the driving rules:

-* A plugin is considered to be **started** or **stopped** - no other intermediate states.

-* When a plugin is just uploaded, it is considered **stopped** (internally the plugin is actually *resolved*).

-* When the admin decides to add the plugin (this is prompted in a screen where the full plugin description is shown), the `startPlugin` method of class `org.pf4j.PluginManager` is called.
-If the call is successful, it is deemed as **started**.

-* A **started** plugin can only be transitioned to **stopped** (this is attempted by a call to `stopPlugin` of `org.pf4j.PluginManager`).
-Once stopped, the plugin is considered to be "down" (not serving any functionality).

-* A **stopped** plugin can transition to **started** state only.

-* The admin can delete a plugin only if it's already **stopped**.
-When this occurs, internally a call to `unloadPlugin` is made.

-The configuration file of Gluu Casa stores a mapping of started/stopped plugins and their location.
-That way, when the app is starting, it tries to load all plugins (issuing `loadPlugin` calls).
-Up to this point those successfully loaded are considered **stopped**.
-The failed ones are removed from the configuration file.
-Afterwards, `startPlugin` is called on plugins which are supposed to be **started**.

-If the location of a plugin is not valid (e.g. jar file is not found), its entry is automatically removed from the file, no loading attempt occurs in this case.

 ## Important constraints

 The following are some important considerations to account: